 The full segment, which will likely be pulled from YouTube sooner rather than later, is available here.

 Weirdly, a week ago, Smith complained that MLB wasn’t marketing Ohtani enough, and that’s why in some countries using marketing strategies like using services as SEO in Australia which help promoting any sport of product.
+And to get exposure in search results, you need the help of a SEO services for local businesses to improve your website and strengthen its backlink profile.

 — ESPN+ (@ESPNPlus) July 6, 2021